-Figure 1-1: Connectivity is a crosscutting function in the Industrial Internet Reference Architecture.
-It provides the ability to exchange data between participants within and across functional domains (control, operations, information, applications, business) Figure 1-2: Scope of the Connectivity as a crosscutting function within the IIoT Reference Architecture.
-Connectivity provides the data sharing mechanisms for the higher-level functions, including "Distributed Data Interoperability and Management".
-The "neck" of the hourglass represents the "Internet" network layer, common across industries.
-This document focuses on the connectivity layers above the neck Figure 1-3: IIC Technical Publication Organization Figure 2-1: Industrial Internet Connectivity Stack Model.
+and semantic.
+We use the term "connectivity framework" to refer to the portion of the communication cross-cutting function that provides the abstraction of syntactic interoperabilit and forms the foundation for semantic interoperability. • Figure 1-4: IIC technical publication organization.
+The Industrial IoT Connectivity Framework (IICF) is foundational document providing practical guidance on connectivity for Industrial IoT systems.
+Figure 2-1: Industrial Internet communications stack model.
 Each layer builds on the capabilities provided by the layer below.
 The 'Connectivity Framework' layer provides data sharing mechanisms among participants.
-The 'Distributed Data Interoperability and Management' layer relies on the mechanisms provided by the 'Connectivity Framework' layer to provide meaningful information sharing Figure 2-2: The focus of this document is on connectivity layers above the network layer, namely the connectivity transport and the connectivity framework layers Figure 2-3: Connectivity protection building blocks described in the Industrial Internet Security Framework Figure 3-1: The fundamental N (N-squared) IIoT connectivity challenge.
-Each new connectivity technology requires building a bridge to all the existing connectivity technologies, in order to facilitate information exchange between endpoints in different connectivity technologies.
-This approach does not scale beyond a few (small N) technologies, and results in information silos Figure 3-2: Connectivity Gateway Concept.
-A connectivity core standard technology (baseline) is one that can satisfy all of the connectivity requirements for a functional domain.
-Gateways provide two functions (1) integrate other connectivity technologies used within a functional domain, (2) interface with connectivity core standards in other functional domains Figure 3-3: A standardized gateway between core connectivity standards can allow domain-specific endpoints connected to one core standard to communicate with domain-specific endpoints integrated over another core standard Figure 3-4: Each core connectivity standard requires a standardized gateway to all other core standards.
-Each additional core standard creates increasing complexity and interoperability challenges.
-By restricting the design to a few core connectivity standards, we cover the needs of IIoT systems across the functional domains, and attain the goal of horizontal interoperability across industries Figure 4-1: Connectivity framework layer functions27 Figure 5-1: Connectivity transport layer functions
+The 'Distributed Data Interoperability and Management' laye relies on the mechanisms provided by the 'Connectivity Framework' layer to provide meaningf information sharing. ul Figure 2-2: The focus of this document (IICF) is on the layers above the network layer, namely the connectivity transport and the connectivity framework layers.
+17 Figure 2-3: Communications and connectivity protection building blocks described in the Industrial Internet Security Framework.
+21 Figure 3-1: The fundamental N (N-squared) IIoT connectivity challenge.
+Each new connectivity technology requires building a bridge to all the existing connectivity technologies, to facilitate information exchange between endpoints in different connectivity technologies.
+This approach does not scale beyond a few (small N) technologies and results in information silos Figure 3-2: Connectivity gateway concept.
+A connectivity core standard technology (baseline) is one can satisfy all of the connectivity requirements for a functional domain.
+Gateways provide two functions (1) integrate other connectivity technologies used within a functional domain, (2) interface with connectivity core standards in other functional domains.
+Figure 3-3: A standardized gateway between core connectivity standards can allow domain-specific endpoints connected to one core standard to communicate with domain-specific endpoints integrated over another core standard.
+25 Figure 3-4: Each core connectivity standard requires a standardized gateway to all other core standard Each additional core standard creates increasing complexity and interoperability challenges.
+By restricting the design to a few core connectivity standards, we cover the needs of IIoT systems across the functional domains and attain the goal of horizontal interoperability across industries. У Figure 4-1: Connectivity framework layer functions.
+29 Figure 5-1: Connectivity transport layer functions 40 Figure 7-1: IIoT connectivity standards.
+51 Figure 7-2: DDS IIoT connectivity standard.
+52 Figure 7-3: OPC UA IIoT connectivity standard.
+55 Figure 7-4: oneM2M IIoT connectivity standard.
+57 Figure 7-5: LwM2M IIoT connectivity standard 58